 Personalised Nursery Decor

-When I was expecting our child, I was adamant that I did not want to know the sex of my baby until it was held up to me and I saw it (or lack of ‘it’) with my own eyes, I was equally adamant that I did not want a neutral nothing of a nursery.
-I wanted my baby’s nursery décor to be personalised to them, so I had to wait…
+When I was expecting our child, I was adamant that I did not want to know the sex of my baby until it was held up to me and I saw it (or lack of ‘it’) with my own eyes, I was equally adamant that I did not want a neutral nothing of a nursery decor scheme.
+I wanted my baby’s nursery decor to be personalised to them, so I had to wait…

 It’s a boy!
 Our son was welcomed to the world and I was in such a state that I couldn’t have given two hoots about that undecorated room.
 Time no longer moved on this plane, and all of my naïve plans of diving into my child’s bedroom design with zeal blew away like empty nappy bags in a draft.